-*So just how do you go about recognising your employees?
+So just how do you go about recognizing your employees?
 It’s not rocket science and it doesn’t need to break the bank: you just need to acknowledge the great work done by your people.
 Tell them you appreciate them.
-Thank them for their contribution. * We’re not even talking about doling out huge bonuses.
+Thank them for their contribution.
+We’re not even talking about doling out huge bonuses.
 You can show employee appreciation for a job well done in any number of small - but significant - ways.
 A mention in the internal company newsletter.
 A special blog post with a focus on certain team members who’ve gone above and beyond that month.
 A shout out in a team meeting.

 And of course, yes, you can hand out bonuses.
 Sure, you can hand out some cash on a monthly or quarterly basis but the good news is, you don’t have to bankrupt yourself.
-Cinema tickets, or even a free coffee voucher or card should be enough to let someone know you appreciate them - that you recognise**them.
+Cinema tickets, or even a free coffee voucher or card should be enough to let someone know you appreciate them - that you recognize them.

 Is it just managers who need to give recognition?

 Actually, no. The goal here is to develop retention practices that contribute to a company culture in which employees feel comfortable and willing to give each other recognition.
 It doesn’t matter if you’re a CEO, working in Human Resources for small businesses, hidden away in the accounts or IT departments, or part of the sales team.
-In an ideal world, all of the staff in your organisation should be encouraged to pat each other on the back for a job well done.
+In an ideal world, all of the staff in your organization should be encouraged to pat each other on the back for a job well done.
 And of course, as HR, creating that awesome company culture comes partly down to you!

 You need to make sure your company’s managers are all onboard with this ethos of giving credit where credit is due.
-It’s a waterfall effect: if your employees see the leaders of the organisation being generous with their praise, they will be more likely to follow suit.
+It’s a waterfall effect: if your employees see the leaders of the organization being generous with their praise, they will be more likely to follow suit.
 The practice will trickle down from the top.